In-home support for families throughout Portland/SW Washington

 Your ideas, values, and goals for your child will guide every session.
 There is no “right way” to raise your little ones, and all my recommendations will be tailored to meet your family where you are.

 Your child’s wellness is about so much more than where they plot on a growth chart or a checklist of milestones.
-We will explore their development through the lens of attachment, regulation, play, and more.
+We will consider their attachment, regulation, play, sensory needs, and more.

-Our sessions may look different than you've come to expect from western medical providers.
-Our visits are a collaboration between you, me, and your baby, and I will never push, pressure, or guilt you into a treatment plan.
+Our work together is a collaboration between you, me, and your baby, and I will never push, pressure, or guilt you into doing something.
+I trust you to be the expert on your baby & body.

 Classes + groups are not yet